EthanMlejnek/440-Distrubuted-Database-Project/Data Generation/README.md

 # **table_tool.py**
 This script creates a tool that allows you to define a table, its columns, their data types, and how data should be generated for it.
 Once a table is defined, you can generate the create table and insert statements for that table and its data.
+If multiple tables are defined, the statements will be generated for all those tables.

 ## Example Usage
 ```python